-In California, the first crops of asparagus are sometimes picked as early as February but the ideal season is ephemeral and only really runs from April to June.
-Asparagus are both healthy and beneficial to the digestion.
-Always remember to choose them for their firm stalk, tight tips and vivid color.
-The thicker the stalk, the older the plant, so thinner asparagus are generally younger and more tender.
+In California, the first crops of asparagus are sometimes picked as early as February but the actual season only runs from April through June.
+Always remember to choose asparagus for their firm stalk, tight tips and vivid color.
+The thicker the stalk, the older the plant, so thinner asparagus will generally be younger and more tender.

-1 1/2 pounds thin asparagus,
+1 1/2 pounds thin asparagus, more or less.

-3 tbs extra virgin olive oil,
+1/3 cup extra virgin olive oil,

-Salt & pepper to taste
+Salt & White Pepper to taste

 1 large shallot, finely minced